o-biotech/public-web-docs/docs/tutorials/ganglion-biosensing-board.md

 If you need additional docs for setting up the Ganglion board, go [here](https://docs.openbci.com/GettingStarted/Boards/GanglionGS/).

 :::note
-No need to install OpenBCI’s GUI, just follow the hardware setup portion.
+No need to install OpenBCI's GUI, just follow the hardware setup portion.
 :::

 ## Part 2 - Download the OpenBiotech IoT Stream Application